seclution/application-diagram/README.md

 ## Updating to a newer draw.io version

 This repository used to bundle an outdated `draw.io` WebJar (`6.5.7`).
-The dependency has been updated to `24.5.5` using the sources under `drawio_sources`.
+The dependency was later switched to `24.5.5` and now targets `27.0.9` using the sources under `drawio_sources`.
 When upgrading the application make sure to:

 1. Replace the old WebJar dependency in `pom.xml` with a WebJar built from the provided sources.
 2. Keep the current integration logic (editor initialization, macro code, storage format) so that diagrams